Nearly 5 million BlendJet blenders recalled due to fire, laceration hazards

 About 4.8 million blenders were sold in the United States and 117,000 were sold in Canada.

-There have been 329 reports of blades breaking while in use, 17 reports of overheating or fires, 49 reports of minor burns, and one report of a laceration injury, according to the USCPSC.
+There have been 329 reports of blades breaking while in use, 17 reports of overheating or fires, 49 reports of minor burns, and one report of a laceration injury, according to the CPSC.

-Blenders where the first 4 digits of the serial number are between 5201-5542 and are subject to recall must be identified through the BlendJet recall website.
+The blenders were sold in multiple colors and designs with serial numbers printed on the bottom of the base.
+(Affected blenders may be identified by the first four digits of their serial numbers, which are between 5201 and 5542.
+The whole serial number can then be entered into a search tool at BlendJet’s website to determine if the product is subject to the recall.)

+“While none of the reported incidents resulted in serious injury or significant property damage, out of an abundance of caution, our company updated the base of the BlendJet 2 to feature thicker blades and an improved electrical configuration,” the representative stated.

+The statement added that these updates “were incorporated many months ago into all BlendJet 2 devices manufactured by the company.”

-Those who have the blender should immediately stop using it and contact BlendJet for a free replacement of the base unit.
+Those who own the recalled blenders should immediately stop using the appliances and contact BlendJet for a free replacement of the base unit.
 Consumers will need to remove and cut the rubber seal from the base and provide images showing the serial number and the broken seal.